akapoor13/budget/README.md

 python normalize_statement.py path/to/statement.csv -o normalized.csv
 ```

+The script looks for the OpenAI API key in the `OPENAI_API_KEY` environment
+variable.
+Alternatively you can place the key in a file named
+`.openai_api_key` either in the repository root or in your home directory and
+it will be loaded automatically.

 The input CSV must have the columns `Date`, `Description`, and `Amount`.
 Each row
 is sent to the OpenAI API to clean up the merchant name and determine the most
 likely spending category.
 The output CSV contains the columns `Date`, `Merchant`,